SudoDotDog/Brontosaurus/docs/vocabulary.md

 -   Init is an npm package `@brontosaurus/init`.
 -   Init package includes functions and CLI commands for database initialization.
+-   For usage and more information, see [Initialize Brontosaurus Database](./document/init-database.md)

 ## N